Fechar123/CUNY_Innternship_Projects_portfolio/README.md

 ## Project Overview:
 -  This project was an exploratory analysis on Students who are currently interning through the CUNY internship program or CUNY fellowship program
--  The objective of this analysis was to gain a better sense of the students regards to their majors, what college they attend, and the kind of work they are doing with the      company they are interning with.
+-  The objective of this analysis was to gain a better sense of the students in regards to their majors, what college they attend, and the kind of work they are doing with the      company they are interning with.

 ![](https://github.com/Fechar123/image/blob/master/active.png)